-With interactive adventures, signature feedings, friendly staff, and immersive exhibits – a visit to the Aquaria KLCC is favorite among families and marine wildlife enthusiasts visiting Kuala Lumpur.
+With interactive adventures, signature feedings, friendly staff, and immersive exhibits – a visit to the Aquaria KLCC is a favorite among families and marine wildlife enthusiasts visiting Kuala Lumpur.

-Book your Aquaria KLCC Tickets online to save 24% off and enjoy a couple of hours with rare Sand-Tiger Sharks, Green Sea Turtles, Red-Bellied Piranhas, and so much more!
+Book your Aquaria KLCC Tickets online to save 24% off and enjoy a couple of hours with rare Sand-Tiger Sharks, Green Sea Turtles, Red-Bellied Piranhas, and so much more.